IIGROUP/MM-CelebA-HQ-Dataset/README.md

 **Multi-Modal-CelebA-HQ** is a large-scale face image dataset that has **30,000** high-resolution face images selected from the CelebA dataset by following CelebA-HQ.
 Each image has high-quality segmentation mask, sketch, descriptive text, and image with transparent background.

 Multi-Modal-CelebA-HQ can be used to **train and evaluate algorithms of text-to-image generation, text-guided image manipulation, sketch-to-image generation, image caption, and VQA**.
-This dataset is used in our proposed **[TediGAN](https://github.com/weihaox/TediGAN)**.
+This dataset is proposed and used in **[TediGAN](https://github.com/weihaox/TediGAN)**.

 ## Data Generation